Betoken/Whitepaper/BetokenWhitepaper.md

 ## 6. Acknowledgement

-We thank our friends, namely ..., ... for their feedback on the earlier version of this paper.
+We thank our friends, namely Surya Krishnan, Angélique Rebardel, and Maxime Ruiz for their feedback on the earlier version of this paper.